WiSE-OD: Benchmarking Robustness in Infrared Object Detection: Experiments and Results

 \subsection{Performance over different corruption levels}

 In this section, we measured the per AP$_{50}$ performance for Faster R-CNN, FCOS, and RetinaNet over different corruption severity levels for the benchmark.
-Here, in~\fref{fig:performance_over_corruption_levels}, we provided the Frost for LLVIP-C and Fog for FLIR-C for Faster R-CNN.
-When the corruption severity level increases, e.g., from $1$ to $5$ in LLVIP-C, we can see a large drop in the zero-shot and FT, while the WiSE-OD$_{ZS}$ is more stable and can bring more robustness to the final model.
+Here, in~\fref{fig:performance_over_corruption_levels}, we provided (a) Frost for LLVIP-C, (b) Fog for FLIR-C for Faster R-CNN, and (c) different APs for per-class analysis (person, car, truck) in FLIR-C. When the corruption severity level increases, e.g., from $1$ to $5$ in LLVIP-C, we can see a large drop in the zero-shot and FT, while the WiSE-OD$_{ZS}$ is more stable and can bring more robustness to the final model.
 Some corruptions have more impact than others for each dataset; for instance, in FLIR-C, the noise corruption affected the performance more due to the original low-quality images.
-On IR modality, the contrast perturbation seems to affect the detection performance more because the images are already bad in contrast when compared to natural RGB images.
+In the IR modality, the contrast corruption affects the detection performance more because IR images already have low contrast when compared to natural RGB images.
 A similar trend of stability of WiSE-OD$_{ZS}$ for other detectors and corruptions over zero-shot and FT is shown in the supp. materials.